aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-rows/_index.md

 ### Response

-The API returns a JSON array containing a reference to the processed file.
+On success the API returns **HTTP 200 OK** with a JSON payload containing a reference to the processed file.

 ```json
 [